fkarg/fkarg.github.io/drafts/longtermplans.md

 This is an abridged culmination of the most effective exercises I found over the last few years.
 It does by far not include everything I came across, not even everything effective I came across.
-It's large enough the way it is right now already, and I'd prefer it to be smaller than larger.
+It's large enough the way it is right now already, and I'd much prefer it to be smaller rather than larger.

-While it is a prototype currently, I will hold and modified it soon.
+While it is a prototype currently, I will hold the workshop soon and modify it accordingly afterward.

 * TOC
 {:toc}